 We visited stores so we could actually meet our top three candidates.
 I talked to parents, read tons of reviews.
 In the end, I made the decision to buy the cheapest of the three, based on reviews and personal recommendations.
 Quality wise, all three were so close, I couldn’t see much difference.

 Everything about this stroller is perfect.
 It maneuvers well on its 8 big wheels and it is lightweight enough that I can easily open it, close it and lift it into the truck bed in a matter of seconds.
-The seat back is sturdy and, according to my passenger, “Really comfortable!”
+The seatback is sturdy and, according to my passenger, “Really comfortable!”

-That’s all the quality we need.
+And that’s all the quality we needed.